John Henry Caldwell: Legal career

+American Civil War

 During the Civil War enlisted in the Confederate States Army and organized Company A of the Tenth Alabama Regiment, from St. Clair and Calhoun Counties, and served throughout the war.

 He was promoted to major and then to lieutenant colonel.

 He served in the Army of Virginia.

+Political career

 Caldwell was elected solicitor for the tenth judicial circuit in 1863 but was deposed by the Provisional Governor in 1865.

 He was reelected the same year, and in 1867 was removed from office for refusing to obey military orders.

 Caldwell was first elected to congress on November 5, 1872 as a fusion candidate of the Liberal Republican and Democratic parties.
 He received 62.62% of the vote.
 He was elected to represent Alabama's 5th congressional district, which at the time encompassed the most north-eastern part of Alabama.

 He was re-elected in 1874 as a straight Democrat with 59.19% of the vote.
 Caldwell was a member of the Forty-third and Forty-fourth Congresses (March 4, 1873 – March 3, 1877).

 He served as chairman of the Committee on Agriculture (Forty-fourth Congress).

 He was not a candidate for renomination in 1876.

+Later life and death

 He resumed the practice of law.

 He died in Jacksonville, Alabama, September 4, 1902.

 He was interred in Jacksonville Cemetery.